cult-of-coders/grapher/docs/introduction.md

 })
 ```

-It abstracts your query into a graph composed of Collection Nodes, Field Nodes and Resolver Nodes,
+It abstracts your query into a graph composed of Collection Nodes and Field Nodes.
 it uses the **Link Manager** to construct this graph and if the fetching is done server-side (non-reactive queries),
 it uses the **Hypernova Module** the crown jewl of Grapher, which heavily minimizes requests to database.